abbass-zain-eddine/From2Dto3D/README.md

 # 2D to 3D Point Cloud Image Generator

 This small project utilizes Hugging Face pretrained models to generate a 3D point cloud image from a 2D image.
+Then use it to generate a 3D mesh.

 ## How to Use